ain-soph/trojanzoo/README.md

    pip install -e trojanzoo
    ```
     > This could install the github repo as a package but avoid copying files to `site_packages`,
-      so that you can easily keep it updated by doing `github pull`.
+      so that you can easily keep it updated by doing `git pull`.

 ## Quick Start